Creating New Knowledge or Skills

 ๐ด Serve the newly trained model¶

-1) Stop the server you have running by entering ctrl+c
+If you have a server running, stop the server you have running by entering ctrl+c

 keys in the terminal running the server.

-- Before serving the newly trained model you must convert it to work with
+๐ Mac only: Before serving the newly trained model you must convert it to work with

-the
+the ilab

 cli.
-Theilab model convert
+The ilab model convert

-command converts the new model into quantized GGUF format which is required by the server to host the model in theilab model serve
+command converts the new model into quantized GGUF format which is required by the server to host the model in the ilab model serve

 command.

-2) Convert the newly trained model by running the following command:
+1) Convert the newly trained model by running the following command:

-ilab model convert
+ilab model convert ```

-3) Serve the newly trained model locally via ilab model serve
+2) Serve the newly trained model locally via ilab model serve

 command with the --model-path